techtrailhead/devrelskills/tutorials/01-why-devrel-needs-different-automation.md

 ## The problem

-Most marketing automation tools — including AI-powered ones — are optimized for **conversion**.
+Most marketing automation tools including AI-powered ones are optimized for **conversion**.
 They move someone from awareness to consideration to purchase.

-That works for B2C.
-But developer audiences operate differently.
+That works for B2C but developer audiences operate differently.

 ### What generic AI produces: